Written by Elizabeth Barry and originally published on finder.com.au

 “Rather than buying a second car just for Uber, we’re seeing a trend where people are selling their cars, pocketing the cash, and then renting a car for rideshare.
 Because they can drive the rental for personal use as well, it often doesn’t make financial sense to run two vehicles.”

-Splend’s most recent addition to its product offerings, for example, lets you rent a new Kia Sportage from $199 per week.
-With a discounted fuel program and insurance covered, drivers won’t need to work many hours with Uber each week to cover this cost.
+Splend’s most recent addition to its product offerings, for example, lets you rent a new Kia Sportage from $269 per week.
+With registration and all rideshare paperwork covered, and a wide range of exclusive partner discounts, drivers won’t need to work many hours with Uber each week to cover this cost.

 “When you’re behind the wheel of a brand-new Splend car,” explains King, “all you need to look after is putting fuel in the tank and ensuring you have a toll tag installed in those cities with toll roads.
 That’s it.
 We take care of everything else.”